A Penny Well Spent

 ‘Ooh, I’m not sure.
 He gets into accidents all the time.
 I’ll go and ask him.
 Hold on a minute.’

-Mary pressed a button on the phone and a low-quality recording of When I’m Cleaning Windows played over the phone while she went and asked Suds if he’d been in an accident recently.
-When she returned, she picked the phone up and spoke in a serious, disgruntled voice.
+Mary pressed a button on the phone and a low-quality recording of When I’m Cleaning Windows played over the phone while she went and asked her husband, Sergeant Suds, if he’d been in an accident recently.
+When she returned, she picked the phone up and her voice changed to a deeper, more serious tone.
+The room around her seemed to darken, as if the lights had picked up on the change of atmosphere.
+Even the flies outside the window stopped buzzing to hear what was about to go down.

 ‘Order up!’
-Will replied quickly.
+Flush replied quickly.
 As the joker of the squad, he was always ready with a quippy response.

-‘Um… Polly want a cracker?’ he said unconfidently.
+‘Um… Polly want a cracker?’ he said without a trace of confidence.

 ‘Why am I hitting a paramedic?’ she asked.